 Telecommunication lines are very often the overlooked "back door" for transients to enter your facility.
 Telecommunication equipment often suffers the highest rate of catastrophic damage to any system within a facility.
-Protecting incoming telecommunications lines and lines running from one building to another is not only prudent, it is an NEC requirement.
+Protecting incoming telecommunications lines and lines running from one building to another is the prudent choice.

 - POTS, ISDN, DSL, T1, Fax and Modem Lines